Read summarized version with

 The concept of software defined vehicle results from technological advancements, especially in microelectronics, sensors, and data processing domains.
 What has become possible for smartphones and laptops has migrated to and been applied in the automotive industry.

-Another critical factor that played a role was the availability of cheaper and more precise sensors, like cameras and radars.
-Let's not forget that OEMs are businesses, and as a business, you should think of a more cost-efficient approach to manufacturing.
-So, when sensors have become common, and their cost has decreased compared to the last decade, you now have more reasons to adopt the technologies that depend on them (IoT, computer vision, etc.).
+Another critical factor was the availability of cheaper, more precise sensors, such as cameras and radars.
+Let’s not forget that OEMs are businesses, and as businesses, they should adopt a more cost-efficient manufacturing approach.
+So, as sensors have become more common and their costs have decreased over the last decade, you now have more reasons to adopt technologies that depend on them (IoT, computer vision, etc.).

 Will any old approaches lose relevance with the rise of software defined vehicles?

 Since most functions in this type of vehicle are centralized, I think we will see a decrease in multiple ECUs within one vehicle.
 We will also see the transformation of service centers as the updates will take place over the air.
-It's also possible that car dealerships will change their approach to car selling, where it won't be more about the look but the vehicle's capabilities.
+It’s also possible that car dealerships will change their approach to car selling, moving away from looks and toward the vehicle’s capabilities.

 Are there new technologies that will gain popularity thanks to SDV?